prob140/prob140.github.io/logistics.md

 - [Introduction to Probability](http://athenasc.com/probbook.html) by Dimitri Bertsekas and John Tsitsiklis

 ### How to Study ###
 Prob 140 is not designed for remote learning.
-Please come prepared to participate in lectures and discussion sections.
-We aim to give useful lectures and select useful exercises for the discussion sections.
-Discussion section content is designed to provide practice relevant to homework, lab, and exams.
+Nor does it contain a lot of routine plug-and-chug.
+Please attend lectures and discussion sections because those always include conversations about problem solving.
+We aim to give useful lectures and select useful exercises for the sections.
+Section content is designed to provide practice relevant to homework, lab, and exams.
 Don't miss out.

 Each lecture contains a lot of detailed material.
-It's not reasonable for you to expect that you will simply remember it all when you start doing your homework.
+It is not reasonable for you to expect that you will simply remember it all when you start doing your homework.
 The assignments are created under the assumption that you will have read the text (yes, really) and done many of the review problems *before* you attempt the assignments.
 This is standard in upper division math and stat classes.

 You will be able to follow the text much faster if you have attended lecture.
 You will be able to do your assignments much faster and more independently if you have done the preparatory work beforehand.